 4- The Chair shall act as the official spokespersons for the Commission to the media, Mayor, City Council, government entities and other organizations.

-Article VI
+ARTICLE VI

-APPLICATION, NOMINATION AND SELECTION
+Application, Nomination & Selection

-1- Interested individuals from the Aurora immigrant and refugee community are required to complete the application process for a commission member.
+1- Interested individuals from the Aurora immigrant and refugee community are required to complete the application process for a commission membership.

-2- Applicant requirements: Preferred applicants should have background, a history of involvement, interest and access to the diverse immigrant and refugee communities in Aurora.
+2- Applicant requirements: Preferred applicants should have a documented, history of involvement, interest and access to the diverse immigrant and refugee communities in Aurora.

 3- Applicants need to provide proof of residence in Aurora.

 4- Applications will be provided by the city staff liaison.
-All qualified applicants will be reviewed and interviewed by entire AIRC board.
+All qualified applicants will be reviewed and interviewed by the entire AIRC board.
 The final candidates will be sent to the city council for final review and approval.

-Article Vll
+ARTICLE Vll

-MEETINGS
+Meetings

 1- Regular meetings of the Commission shall be held at least 10 times a year.
 Special meetings may be called at any time by the commission officers for any purpose.
 2- Commission meetings shall be held within the City of Aurora facilities or at designated locations as appropriate.